Visiting MARS with a class or group

-Our volunteers will guide your group through the indoor displays of the Visitor Centre where you will…
+Our guides will lead your group on an indoor and outdoor experience through the Visitor Centre where students will…

 - learn the rescue, recovery, rehabilitation, and release stories of MARS patients, past and present

 - understand the skilled, dedicated work of our rehab staff and volunteers